iHapiW/ihapiw/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Simple DNS Server Communicator
+- 🔭 I’m currently working on Chatroom Application
-- 🌱 I’m currently learning ...
-C Programming Language
+- 🌱 I’m currently learning C Programming Language
-- 👯 I’m looking to collaborate on ...
-Python Projects
+- 👯 I’m looking to collaborate on Python Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Nothing
-- 💬 Ask me about ...
-Anything About Python
+- 💬 Ask me about Anything About Python
-- 📫 How to reach me: ...
-Gmail : iHapiW@gmail.com
+- 📫 How to reach me: Gmail : iHapiW@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Developer, Network Security Student, ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: hmmm
 -->